joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 Fran's modifier is 0, but with his background as a fisher, I'll cut the time in half.
 He can take the 4 weeks of downtime to train with Krusk (or whoever), then finish his training during the week-long journey to the Heavenly Cay.

 Week 1 - Trained
-Week 2
+Week 2 - Trained
-Week 3
+Week 3 - Trained
-Week 4
+Week 4 - Trained

 ## Valmar - Research
 Wants to learn to better control his Wild Magic